MihaiValentin/lunr-languages/README.md

 * <https://github.com/fortnightlabs/snowball-js> (the stemmers for all languages, ported from snowball-js)
 * <https://github.com/brenes/stopwords-filter> (the stop words list for the other languages)
 * <http://chasen.org/~taku/software/TinySegmenter/> (the tinyseg Tiny Segmente Japanese tokenizer)

+I am providing code in the repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from me and not my employer (Facebook)